 Coordinate and collate the ASA

-All schools and workplaces are required to conduct an ASA.
+It's mandatory for all schools and workplaces to conduct an

 - A range of staff should be involved in the ASA process to gain an accurate picture of health and safety knowledge, current good practices and areas for improvement.